List of Goosebumps books

-This is a list of books from the Goosebumps book series written by R. L. Stine and published by Scholastic.
+This is a list of novels from the Goosebumps book series written by R. L. Stine and published by Scholastic.
 The first book, Welcome to Dead House, was published in July 1992.
-Numerous spin-off series were written by Stine, including Goosebumps Series 2000 (published from 1998 to 2000), Goosebumps Gold (which was never released), Give Yourself Goosebumps (1995 to 2000), Goosebumps HorrorLand (2008 to 2012) and Goosebumps Most Wanted (2012 to 2016).
+Numerous spin-off series were written by Stine, including Goosebumps Series 2000 (published from 1998 to 2000), Goosebumps Gold (which was never released), Give Yourself Goosebumps (1995 to 2000), Goosebumps HorrorLand (2008 to 2012), Goosebumps Most Wanted (2012 to 2016) and Goosebumps SlappyWorld (2017 to 2023).
 More than 400 million Goosebumps books have been sold, making it the best-selling series of all time for several years.
 At one point, Goosebumps sold 4 million books a month.
 A film based on the books was released on October 16, 2015.

-A new book series called Goosebumps House of Shivers set after Slappyworld will start on September 2023.
+A new book series called Goosebumps House of Shivers set after Slappyworld started in September 2023.